rliebz/tusk/README.md

 If any of the run commands execute with a non-zero exit code, Tusk will immediately exit with the same exit code without executing any other commands.

+For executing shell commands, the interpreter used will be the value of the `SHELL` environment variable.
+If no environment variable is set, the default is `/bin/sh`.

 Run can also execute previous tasks: